Blanche Armwood: Career and activism

-Death
+Death and legacy

 While on a speaking tour in Medford, Massachusetts, Armwood became ill and died unexpectedly on October 16, 1939.
 She is buried in her family's plot at Tampa's L'Unione Italiana Cemetery, land purchased from the Armwood family by The Italian Club.

 In 1984, Congressman Michael Bilirakis and the Florida House of Representatives paid tribute to Armwood's legacy.
 That same year, Blanche Armwood Comprehensive High School, known today as Armwood High School, was opened in Tampa in her honor.
 Armwood is also memorialized on historical markers for Booker T. Washington School and L'Unione Italiana Cemetery.
 In 2014 she was memorialized with a bronze bust on Tampa Riverwalk's Historical Monument Trail.
 Encore!, the revitalization of Tampa's black business and entertainment district, has renamed a street in Armwood's honor.